 After supporting the fellow artists Matthieu Salvaing and Frédéric Imbert, the Rupture & Associés agency decided this time to offer an authentic carte blanche to the artist Abdelkader Benchamma who has inserted this mysterious Maison Rupture & Associés for the first time in his lifetime, starting from Saturday 23rd October 2021 and lately his artistic presence was luckily extended until Saturday 8th January 2022 (photo credits: Bertrand Huet-Tutti).

 Conceived as a total immersion in this rich artist‘s imagination, this Echoes exhibition showcases the Abdelkader Benchamma‘s latest ink artworks on paper, shortly after delivered a unique performance in early October 2021 with the realization of an impressive fresco on the walls and ceiling of this magnificent exhibition apartment.
 Don’t waste time then to book your visit and thus admire the graphic know-how of Abdelkader Benchamma and eventually unravel the basements of his enigmatic thoughts.

-Rupture & Associés, 1 Place André Malraux, 75001 Paris (France).
+Echoes exhibition at Rupture & Associés, 1 Place André Malraux, 75001 Paris (France).
 More information on the official website.

 The famous diamonds and pearls creator Van Cleef & Arpels has recently decided to offer to the Japanese photographer Mika Ninagawa a carte blanche to create an exhibition celebrating flowers, with her work presented alongside the Maison’s floral creations.